devicetree-org/devicetree-specification/source/devicetree-basics.rst

    Value                    Description
    ======================== ==================================================================
    ``<empty>``              Value is empty.
 Used for conveying true-false information, when
-                            the presence of absence of the property itself is sufficiently descriptive.
+                            the presence or absence of the property itself is sufficiently descriptive.
    ``<u32>``                A 32-bit integer in big-endian format.
 Example: the 32-bit value
                             0x11223344 would be represented in memory as: